SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/swagger/controllers/_index.md

 ### Classes

 #### [SwaggerController](swagger_controller)
-The SwaggerController class allows you to create a Swagger UI service.
+The SwaggerController class allows you to create a Swagger UI controller.

 </div>